nwager/kernel-docs/docs/explanation/stable-release-updates.md

 ## Kernel streams

-Kernels that are ready for the full suite of testing and verification are promoted to the "testing" phase, where the built kernel binaries (and artefacts) are copied to a proposed location.
+Kernels that are ready for the full suite of testing and verification are promoted to the "testing" phase, where the built kernel binaries (and artifacts) are copied to a proposed location.

 As the [Ubuntu archive has a single proposed pocket], the support for multiple